MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-designing-list-pages.md

 - Make the list available from an action on another page.

     With this implementation, the list page opens in a separate window in front of the current page.
-- Make the list page searchable in the **Tell me what you want to do** feature.
+- Make the list page searchable from the **Tell me what you want to do** feature.

     With this implementation, the list page also opens in a separate window.
 For more information, see [Adding Pages and Reports to Search](../devenv-al-menusuite-functionality.md).

 ### Customizing a list pages from the client
 In the client, users can personalize list pages by rearranging or hiding records or FactBoxes as they like.
 For more information, see [Personalizing Your Workspace](https://docs.microsoft.com/en-us/dynamics365/business-central/ui-personalization-user).

 As a developer or administrator, you can use Designer to customize list page the same way that individual users personalize their own workspaces.
 The difference is that changes you make are applied to all users assigned to the same profile.
 For more information, see [Using Designer](devenv-inclient-designer.md).